How does the coalition achieve its goal?

 - Change perceptions on the risk of harm by education and marketing campaigns.

 - Educate local merchants on responsible service, sale, and consumption of alcohol.

 As well as many other strategies….

 Prevention is the key to reducing substance abuse.
 The earlier youth start using substances, the more likely they will become addicted.
-Prevention means slowing down the first use of drugs or alcohol through a series of strategies.
+Our efforts aim to delay or prevent the first use of drugs or alcohol through a range of community-wide strategies.
 Education of a child’s support systems (parents, schools, church, community) are imperative.
 Collaboration of key community partners is needed.